 Gerrece and Puerto Rico, who met in the 2004 Olympics, will be two of the teams vying for the final three spots

 The 12 teams vying for the final three sports includes some very good teams.
 It seems quite possible to me that two of those teams could make the knockout round, and one of them may even win a medal, if for no other reason than their national teams will have an extra month to prepare.

 My predictions to come out of this tournament are Russia, Lithuania, and either Greece or Puerto Rico.

 Russia and Lithuania both have players who started for NBA teams last year, but Lithuania disappointed by finishing fifth in a Eurobasket it hosted.

 Greece has been good in the past (it beat the U.S. in the 2006 Worlds), but it only came in sixth at Eurobasket and its team is lacking in current NBA talent.

 Puerto Rico has a solid team driven by the guard play of Carlos Arroyo and J.J.
 Barea.

-Other contenders in the tournament include the Dominican Republic, who has won of the world's best big men in Al Horford, Macedonia, a surprise semifinalist at Eurobasket, Angola, who has qualified for Olympics before but has often been drubbed by the United States, Jordan, South Korea, and New Zealand, who came in 12th at the 2010 World Championships after notching a win over France.
+Other contenders in the tournament include the Dominican Republic, who has one of the world's best big men in Al Horford; Macedonia, a surprise semifinalist at Eurobasket; Angola, who has qualified for Olympics before but has often been drubbed by the United States; Jordan; South Korea; and New Zealand, who came in 12th at the 2010 World Championships after notching a win over France.

 Australia has been to every Olympics since 1972, and finished in the top eight every time since 1976.